 What better way to show your mums that you love and appreciate them than with a celebration like no other?
 In Thailand, they do just that.
 Every Mother’s Day, students, primarily, elementary school children, partake in a ceremony that shows how much they love and respect their mothers.
-These ceremonies often take place a day or two before the actual day as it is considered a holiday.
+These ceremonies often take place a day or two before the actual day as it is a holiday.

-Celebrating Mother’s Day in Thailand also ceremonies in the early mornings where citizens offer food to Thailand’s saffron-robed Buddhist monks.
+Celebrating Mother’s Day in Thailand also have ceremonies in the early mornings where citizens offer food to Thailand’s saffron-robed Buddhist monks.

 Once the day celebrations have ended, families treat their mothers to a well-deserved meal in restaurants and resorts, where they often offer great deals for Mother’s Day.